What is a deviated septum?

 Some people also experience more general symptoms, such as:

 Most people are born with a slightly crooked nasal septum, but it is often never noticed.
 In some people, the deviation is visible early in life.

-Some people develop a deviated septum (also called deviated nasal septum, or DNS) as a result of trauma to their nose.
-It can be anything – car accidents, sport, tripping over or just a bump while playing around.
+Some people develop a deviated septum (also called deviated nasal septum) because of an injury to their nose that moves the nasal septum out of position.
+For example, a car accident, sport, tripping over or a bump while playing around.

 Your doctor will talk to you and examine you.
 The doctor may use a nasal endoscope — a long tube with a bright light at the tip — to see further back into your nose.

-Nasal congestion can be caused by conditions other than a deviated septum.
-For example, you may have a different kind of structural problem inside your nose, chronic sinusitis, or allergies.
+Conditions other than a deviated septum can cause nasal congestion.
+For example, you may have a different kind of structural problem inside your nose, chronic sinusitis or allergies.
 In rare cases, bleeding and blockage can be signs of a nasal tumour.

 Medications that can help you breathe through your nose include:

 If medications do not help, surgery (known as septoplasty) may be needed to straighten the nasal septum.
 In some cases, surgery to reshape the nose (rhinoplasty) may also be needed.
 While nose surgery is usually safe, there is a small risk of complications such as bleeding, infection or numbness around the nose or front teeth.

 Learn more here about the development and quality assurance of healthdirect content.